flozz/calcleaner/README.rst

 Translating Calcleaner
 ~~~~~~~~~~~~~~~~~~~~~~

-If the software is not available in your language, you can help translating it.
+If the software is not available in your language, you can help translate it.

 To translate Calcleaner, you can: